Shopify/theme-tools/docs/contributing.md

    ```bash
    yarn test
    ```
-5. **Start developing**: If you're developing changes to test against the vscode extension, all you need to do is add a breakpoint anywhere in a package used within the VSCode extension, hit `f5` in VSCode and your development instance of theme-check will automatically open.
+5. **Start developing**: If you're developing changes to test against the vscode extension, all you need to do is add a breakpoint anywhere in a package used within the VS Code extension, hit `f5` in VS Code and your development instance of theme-check will automatically open.

 ### Developing for online-store-web
 It is strongly recommended that you use the spin constellation: `theme-tools:online-store` as your development environment for this.